Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Underground Muons

 The non-zero slope in the secondary production is expected, since muon energy loss is required to produce secondary particles.
 The concern would be large differences in muon energy loss when transferring primary muons from \textsc{mute} to \textsc{geant4} to complete the propagation to depth.
 Performing a direct comparison of the muon energy loss through \SI{10}{m} of rock between \textsc{proposal} and \textsc{geant4} shows a negligible difference between the muon energies tested (see Fig.~\ref{pp_v_g4}).
 Furthermore, since the SPH and CLI geometries correspond to minimum and maximum depths that are only subsets of the total \SI{10}{m}, any discrepancy in energy loss is necessarily smaller than that demonstrated for the full depth and therefore negligible for the purposes of this analysis.
 Because the comparison establishes that the potential differences between the two propagation methods are below the level of relevance to the underground flux determination ($\sim$ \SI{1e-2}{\%}), we assign no additional systematic uncertainty associated with this effect.

-Based on these results, the transverse propagation is found to reach equilibrium at approximately \SI{3}{m} from the face of the rock volume, while secondary production stabilizes at about \SI{2}{m}.
+Based on these results, the transverse propagation is found to reach equilibrium at approximately \SI{4}{m} from the face of the rock volume, while secondary production stabilizes at about \SI{2}{m}.
 The results from the CLI energy spectrum and rock composition show no statistical difference.
 Furthermore, we find an independence of the equilibrium depths with the muon energy, in agreement with previous findings \cite{cao2024cosmicrayinducedneutron}.
 From these results, we select a minimum rock thickness of \SI{4}{m} and construct a site-specific hemisphere of rock in \textsc{geant4}, such that the minimum muon propagation distance from the surface of the hemisphere to any point on the lab wall is \SI{4}{m}.
+Moreover, by selecting a minimum thickness of \SI{3}{m} or \SI{5}{m} instead, the average secondary production number is changed across all tested muon energies by less than 0.4\%, and because the escaping flux is directly related to the local production, such variations are negligible for our analysis.

 To further investigate the effect of approximating the energy spectrum with $\langle E_{\mu}\rangle$, we compared the two methods directly in the equilibrium study.
 Figure \ref{neutron_prod} shows the neutron production as a function of depth, where agreement is seen only in the first meter of rock, prior to saturation.
 Beyond this point, the two functions diverge and the relative difference across all depths is \SI{7.1}{\%} and \SI{7.6}{\%} beyond saturation, in agreement with the result from the previous section.